The Camino de Santiago.

 The first mention of St. James in Spain surfaces in the 8th century when the monk Beatus (c.
 738-c.800) of Liébana (in Cantabria) confirmed in his widely disseminated Commentary on the Book of Revelation (c.
 776) that Santiago had converted Spain to Christianity.
 But Beatus has nothing to say about the Apostle’s miraculous arrival.

-The legend was picked up around 813 when a certain Bishop Teodomiro (Theodomir) of Iria Flavia was led by shining lights to a site some 17 kilometres north of Iria Flavia.
+We next pick up the story when a certain Teodomiro (Theodomir) bishop of Iria Flavia (818-847) was led by shining lights to a site some 17 kilometres north of Iria Flavia.
 There Theodomir claimed to have found the tomb containing St. James’s relics and also those of his two disciples.
-(Another version has a Christian hermit, Pelayo, who having seen lights shining over a cave, served as guide for Theodomir.)
+(Another version has a Christian hermit, Pelayo, who having seen lights shining over a cave, served as guide for Theodomir.).

 Davies, Bethan and Cole, Ben Walking the Camino de Santiago Vancouver: Pili Pala Press 2009